 2. GMAT or GRE score

 The GMAT or GRE exam is no longer required for EMBA applicants who meet specific criteria established by the Manderson Graduate School of Business.
 To qualify for this exemption, an applicant must have strong work experience (at least five years) and an undergraduate GPA of 3.0 or better OR have already earned another master’s degree.
 Please contact the EMBA office for additional information on this policy.
-For EMBA applicants with a GPA below 3.0, EMBA requires a 500 on the GMAT or 300 on the GRE.
+For EMBA applicants with a GPA below 3.0, EMBA may require a 500 on the GMAT or 300 on the GRE.
 Please request that official scores be sent to The University of Alabama.
 Our GRE institution code is 1830.

 3. Complete the Admissions Questions Document